 A study conducted by the Radiation Oncology Department at the University of Rochester Medical Center suggested that resveratrol, found in red wine has the potential to destroy pancreatic cancer cells if consumed regularly in moderation!

 Resveratrol has been shown to thwart the growth of breast cancer cells.
 Many studies suggest that resveratrol may also be linked to the suppression of cancer growth in the pancreas, skin, liver, colon, prostate, and many other cancer types.

 2) Enhances brain functioning

 According to a research study conducted by a team at Northumbria University, resveratrol found in wines may boost mental function by increasing blood flow to the brain.
-This finding is especially more prominent in older adults as their natural cognitive abilities of the brain may have suffered a natural decline and the improvement in brain functioning is relatively more evident on moderate consumption of red wine or rose wine.
-Also, a glass of wine (in moderation) at dinner time is believed to induce overall better quality of sleep which automatically leads to improved brain functioning.
+This finding is especially more prominent in older adults as their natural cognitive abilities of the brain may have suffered a natural decline.
+The improvement in brain functioning is relatively more evident on moderate consumption of red wine or rose wine.
+Also, a glass of wine (in moderation) at dinner time is believed to induce an overall better quality of sleep.
+This automatically leads to improved brain functioning.
 Considering the same, it seems like drinking a glass of wine per day is like fodder for the brain!

 3) Reduces risk of heart disease